JacopoWolf/PotatoChatProtocol/docs/product/systemdocumentation.md

 To start-up a PCP server the device requires a Java version 8 (recommended) or higher and JDK version 8 (recommended) or higher.
 The protocol is very light, if you implement a small chat you can start the server on most multi cores processors.
 When the size increases accordingly the number of threads used will increase, this requires better performing processors.
 The minimum amount of RAM required is 4 GB.

 ### 2.2 Installation Code
+Note: the word "TAG" must be replaced with the version (eg "Min.1.0")

 #### 2.2.1 Maven
 1. Add the repository: